Katherine Pratt Balatbat

 Ms. Balatbat earned her law degree in 1996 from Columbia University School of Law, where she was a Harlan Fiske Stone Scholar.
 She received a Bachelor of Arts degree with honors in political science from Northwestern University in 1991.
 Mrs. Balatbat is admitted to the State Bars of California and New York.

 Ms. Fenichel earned a Bachelor of Arts degree in Anthropology in 1987 from the University of California at Berkeley, and she obtained her law degree in 1994 from the University of California, Hastings College of the Law.
-While at Hastings College of the Law, Ms. Fenichel served as Editor-in-Chief of the Hastings Women’s Law Journal (1993-1994).
-After graduating from law school, Ms. Fenichel began her legal career under the tutelage of Jeffrey Makoff.
+While at Hastings College of the Law, Ms. Fenichel served as Editor-in-Chief of the Hastings Women’s Law Journal (1993-94).

-Prior to law school, Ms. Fenichel worked in development for the New England Aquarium in Boston, and she continues to be passionate about animal welfare, the arts and the environment.
+Prior to law school, Ms. Fenichel worked in development for the New England Aquarium in Boston, and she continues to be passionate about animal welfare, the arts, the environment and social justice causes.

 Susan L. Klein